The Best and Cheapest Home Insurance Companies in New York for 2026

 How much does home insurance cost in New York?

-Homeowners insurance in New York costs $812 per year less than the national average.
+Homeowners insurance in New York costs 42% less than the national average.

 The Northeast has cheaper homeowners rates compared to the U.S. as a whole.
-That's because this region gets few natural disasters.
-In contrast, places in the west, like Colorado and California, have high rates partly because they experience frequent and destructive wildfires.
+That's likely because this region gets few natural disasters.

-You'll pay about the same for homeowners insurance in New York as you would in neighboring states like New Jersey and Connecticut.
-Higher labor and materials costs may partially explain why homeowners insurance in New York costs more than in nearby Pennsylvania.
+You'll pay about the same for homeowners insurance in New York as you would in neighboring states like New Jersey.

 Dwelling coverage